 Is it mandatory for all companies putting packed products on the European market to label the Green Dot logo on their packaging?

 There is not such a general obligation.
-There are currently two countries in which use of the Green Dot on packaging is mandatory.
-These countries are Cyprus and Spain.
+The Green Dot is only mandatory on sales packaging in Spain.
 In all other ‘Green Dot’ countries, you have to ensure a contract with the relevant organisations if you want to use the Green Dot.

 Please note: You are obliged to fulfil the national legislations in each ‘Green Dot’ country you sell your packed products to.
 For further information, see section “Members”.